Vital Records Online

 required documents

-What Documents Are Required to Order State of Hawaii Birth Certificates?
+What Documents Are Required to Order a Hawaii Birth Certificate?

 Primary ID Requirements Options